saeeddawod/simple-erc721/readme.txt

 4- run the command "node merkeleTree.js"

-5- past the roothash into the setWhiteListMerkelRoot
+5- paste the roothash into the setWhiteListMerkelRoot in the contract (after verifing it on etherscan)